Depression

 This isn't about thinking positive.
 It's about thinking accurate.
 Depression lies to you.
 CBT helps you fact-check it.

 Most people notice a real shift within 4 to 6 sessions.
 A full course of treatment usually runs 12 to 20 sessions.
-Research consistently shows CBT is one of the most effective treatments for depression, and it works just as well online as it does in person.
+Research consistently shows CBT is one of the most effective treatments for depression, and online CBT works just as well as in-person therapy.

 Small steps.
 Real changes.
 That's how it works.